nzfeng/SWN/README.md

 ![Screenshot of Polyscope GUI](media/GUI.png)

-The program uses [CoMISo](https://www.graphics.rwth-aachen.de/software/comiso/) API to interface with Gurobi.
-However, it can be finicky to configure, so I've included troubleshooting steps in the section below.
-(An alternative is [Google OR-Tools](https://developers.google.com/optimization/), although this can also be finicky.)

-## Configuring CoMISo

-TODO

 # Usage

 Once the executable `bin/main` has been built, running `bin/main /path/to/mesh /path/to/curve` will output the input mesh with texture coordinates containing the winding number solution.